-There are well-established "bodies of literature looking at institutional innovation" institutional innovation, including on 'policy innovation' and 'organizational innovation'.
-"Each of these studies" how certain institutions are successfully used and replicated across time and space.
-Early sociological institutionalists, for example, have highlighted patterns of 'isomorphic institutional change' through which new institutions mimic pre-existing ones.
-Likewise, studies on policy diffusion, institutional learning, experimentalist governance, policy transfer, and organizational ecology emphasize how certain institutions are selected and replicated.
+There are well-established "bodies of literature looking at institutional innovation" institutional innovation, including on 'policy innovation'12 and 'organizational innovation'.13 "Each of these studies" how certain institutions are successfully used and replicated across time and space.
+Early sociological institutionalists, for example, have highlighted patterns of 'isomorphic institutional change' through which new institutions mimic pre-existing ones.14 Likewise, studies on policy diffusion,15 institutional learning,16 experimentalist governance,17 policy transfer,18 and organizational ecology19 emphasize how certain institutions are selected and replicated.
 These various streams of literature explain why certain institutional features are broadly adopted while others remain singular.
 However, they do not offer insights into the emergence of the very first instance of unprecedented institutions in a regime.

-The invention of an institution is analytically distinct from its subsequent replication.
-Designing institutions different from all others in a regime is a form of exploration of the unknown.
-In contrast, replicating existing institutions is a form of exploitation of what we already know.
-The processes of invention (exploration) and replication (exploitation) are even competing forces.
+The invention of an institution is analytically distinct from its subsequent replication.20 Designing institutions different from all others in a regime is a form of exploration of the unknown.
+In contrast, replicating existing institutions is a form of exploitation of what we already know.21 The processes of invention (exploration) and replication (exploitation) are even competing forces.
 Although the former implies more divergence and heterogeneity, the latter leads to greater convergence and homogeneity.
-A system characterized by intense exploration but deprived of selection and replication would be chaotic.
-Conversely, a system based solely on exploitation but completely deprived of novelty would lead to systemic stasis and inertia.
-Fueled by this tension, the twin processes of invention and replication operate together and create dynamics that propel a regime's trajectory.
-The contraction is a form of exploration and replication operate together and create dynamics that propel a regime's trajectory.
+A system characterized by intense exploration but deprived of selection and replication would be chaotic.22 Conversely, a system based solely on exploitation but completely deprived of novelty would lead to systemic stasis and inertia.
+Fueled by this tension, the twin processes of invention and replication operate together and create dynamics that propel a regime's trajectory.23

 Most institutional theories turn to exogenous factors to account for the introduction of unprecedented institutions.
 These exogenous factors vary greatly across different theoretical schools.
-For some analysts, institutional inventions arise out of the creative genius of key individual founders.
-John Maynard Keynes, Maurice Strong, Robert Schuman, and Cordell Hull, for example, are thought to have left their imprint on the international institutions they helped design.
+For some analysts, institutional inventions arise out of the creative genius of key individual founders.24 John Maynard Keynes, Maurice Strong, Robert Schuman, and Cordell Hull, for example, are thought to have left their imprint on the international institutions they helped design.
 This narrative mirrors the popular image of lone technological inventors having eureka moments in their laboratory.
 It fails to conceptualize invention as a social process and misses important systemic factors that enable or disable potential inventors.